-In 2012, I made the bold goal to run TWO half marathons.
-I ran the Pittsburgh Half Marathon in May and the Hershey Half Marathon this past October.
-I was able to decrease my time by a few minutes with each race, but by October I was a bit burned out, so I took the months of November and December off from running to rest my aging body--you do the math, I'm no spring chicken.
+In 2012, I decided to make a bold goal to run TWO half marathons in one year.
+I ran the Pittsburgh Half Marathon in May and the Hershey Half Marathon in October.
+Bold or crazy…you decide, but I was able to decrease my time by a few minutes with each race.
+Although by October, I was a bit burned out and I took the months of November and December off from running to rest my aging body–you do the math, I’m no spring chicken.

 Now I’m gearing up for 2013.
 I have steadily decreased my time over these three races to a personal best of 2:03 and there’s no reason why I can’t break that 2 hour mark.
 This year’s goal is to improve my time and run in less than 2 hours.

-I hope you'll join me!
 Are you a runner?
+What are your training for?
 Let us know in the comments.